clearlinux/clear-linux-documentation/source/guides/stacks/dbrs.rst

    ./build-cassandra-pmem.sh

 At the completion of the build you will have a file called :file:`cassandra-pmem-build.tar.gz`.
-Place this file in the same directory with the Dockerfile  to build the docker image.
+Place this file in the same directory with the Dockerfile  to build the Docker image.

 Build the Docker container
 ==========================